NikolaiKuziaevQubership/qubership-graphite-remote-adapter/README.md

 Initially it was a fork of [graphite_remote_adapter](https://github.com/criteo/graphite-remote-adapter).

-But next we did a lot of changes in it source code.
+But after that, we made a lot of changes to its source code.

 ## Differences from initial graphite-remote-adapter